mdluex/Mdluex-Search/README.md

 ## Environment Variables

 *   **`API_KEY`**: (Required for Gemini) Your Google Gemini API key.
-This must be set in the environment where the application is run.
-The application uses `process.env.API_KEY` as a fallback if no key is provided in the settings modal.
+This can be set either:
+    - In the environment where the application is run, or
+    - Through the app's settings modal (click the gear icon in the top right corner)

 ## Known Limitations / Future Improvements